dave111111111/real-time-transcription/README.md

 - **pydub** - For handling and processing audio files.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons NonCommercial (CC BY-NC)** License..
 Feel free to modify any part of it according to your needs!
 Let me know if there's anything else I can assist you with.
 If you want to contribute feel free.